 - Blood tests to test for antibodies

-- Cultures of samples of blood, body fluids or other material taken from the infected area
+- Cultures of samples of blood, urine, other body fluids or material taken from the affected area

 What Are the Symptoms of Infection?